John Sinclair (poet): Involvement with the MC5

-Sinclair managed the proto-punk-band MC5 from 1966 through 1969.
+Sinclair managed the proto-punk band MC5 from 1966 through 1969.
 Under his guidance the band embraced the counter-culture revolutionary politics of the White Panther Party, founded in answer to the Black Panthers' call for white people to support their movement.

+The album Kick Out the Jams caused some controversy due to John Sinclair's inflammatory liner notes and the title track's rallying cry of "Kick out the jams, motherfuckers!"
+According to Wayne Kramer the band recorded this as "Kick out the jams, brothers and sisters!" for the single released for radio play; Rob Tyner claimed this was done without group consensus.
+The edited version also appeared in some LP copies, which also withdrew Sinclair's excitable comments.
+The album was released in January 1969; reviews were mixed, but the album was relatively successful, quickly selling over 100,000 copies and peaking at #30 on the Billboard 200 chart in May 1969 during a 23-week stay.

 During this period, Sinclair booked "The Five" as the regular house band at Detroit's famed Grande Ballroom in what came to be known as the "Kick out the Jams" shows.
 He was managing the MC5 at the time of their free concert outside the 1968 Democratic National Convention in Chicago.
-The band was the only group to perform before police broke up the massive anti-Vietnam war rally as part of an organized police riot.
+The band was the only group to perform before police broke up the massive anti-Vietnam war rally.
 Eventually, the MC5 came to find Sinclair's politics too heavy-handed.
-He and the band separated in 1969 In 2006, Sinclair joined MC5 bassist Michael Davis to launch the Music Is Revolution Foundation, serving as a general board member.
+He and the band separated in 1969.
+In 2006, Sinclair joined MC5 bassist Michael Davis to launch the Music Is Revolution Foundation, serving as a general board member.
+They issued a CD, Music is Revolution: From the John & Leni Sinclair library with Leni Sinclair.
+Oak Park, MI: Book Beat Gallery, 2000, a spoken word CD (compiled from 50 hours of historical recordings at the Bentley Historical Library, plus an illustrated book featuring posters and pictures of the MC5, an documenting radical political history.

+The band and Sinclair lived together in a commune on Hill Street in Ann Arbor for several years.
+Marijuana and hallucogenics were commonly used.

+He was said to be charismatic and theatrical.
+As the Detroit Free Press wrote: "Gleefully proclaiming the joys of rock 'n' roll, drugs and sex in the streets, John Sinclair reigned as a nationally celebrated troubadour of youth rebellion during the psychedelic era, playing a lead role in making Detroit and Ann Arbor counterculture hot spots with the MC5 band, the White Panther Party, cutting-edge concerts and flamboyant rhetoric."
+He proselytized a "utopian dream of a post-industrial society based on leisure and marijuana never went beyond a small group of collaborators.-" seeing to "to mount a "total assault" on the "death culture" of America."
+He proclaimed the "pig-death machine" to be "anti-life by definition."
+Sinclair was unapologetic, although he later acknowledged his hippie driven utopia was a "naïve fantasy."